Frequently Asked Questions

 Will there be any more Kidd novels?

-Possibly, but probably not.
+It's unlikely at this point.
 We've had ideas for a potential fifth book, but the truth is the Kidd series simply doesn't sell well enough to justify a new Kidd novel versus another Lucas or Virgil novel.
 If there ever is another novel in the series, it's going to have to be completely different from the previous ones.

-Will there be any Night Crew novels?
+Will there be any more Night Crew novels?

 The author thought for a while that he'd write a second Anna-and-company book at some point in "the future", but has since decided that Anna is basically a female Lucas, minus the badge.
 And having two characters that similar, by the same author, is just redundant.